-tile neglected
+Tile neglected

 Cleaning

-The answer to 'tile neglected' is that neglected tiles can develop a variety of issues, including discoloration, cracking, and even mold growth.
-This is often caused by a lack of regular cleaning and maintenance, as well as exposure to moisture and other environmental factors.
+The answer to 'tile neglected' is that neglected tile can develop several issues, including discoloration, cracking, and mold or mildew growth.
+This is often caused by a lack of regular cleaning and maintenance, as well as exposure to moisture and spills.
+Symptoms may include a dull, dingy appearance, crumbling or loose tiles, and the presence of mold or mildew.

 Step-by-Step Guide